 - Select the folder

-- Apply your cleaning steps once — they apply to every file
+- Pick a sample file (Power Query uses its structure as a template), then apply your cleaning steps once — they apply to every file

 - When you add new files to the folder, just click Refresh